prachisaladiya/E-Commerce-Customer-Retention-Analysis/README.md

 ---

 ## Objective
-To analyze customer and transaction data and identify key issues in customer retention and revenue growth.
+The goal of this project was to analyze customer and order data to identify key issues in customer retention and provide actionable insights to improve business performance.

 ---